 Next, here is a comprehensive list of the tutorials on my blog, but after that I’ve listed the best places on the web to read about making little houses.
 As I find new information, I will update this post so you will have a list of the best information on where to learn how to make Putz houses.

-Tutorials below are listed in order as you need them to make your Putz house:
+Resources below are listed in order as you need them to make your Putz house:

 - Tools you need